What does Repatriation Mean?

-Repatriation of funds becomes necessary when an individual settled outside India has some immovable assets which he or she would like to dispose and/or returns from some financial assets in India which the individual wants to repatriate.
-Such an act of repatriation further makes sense when the individual has decided against returning back to India.
+Repatriation of funds from NRO account becomes necessary when an individual settled outside India has some immovable assets which he or she would like to dispose and/or returns from some financial assets in India which the individual wants to repatriate.
+Such an act of repatriation of NRO funds further makes sense when the individual has decided against returning back to India.
 Thus, the individual needs to monetize his/her immovable assets and move his/her financial assets out of India.
 Though the same cannot be done at one go without specific permissions, there are ways to make it possible.

-Everyone will have a doubt of repatriation of money and mainly how to repatriate money from NRO account.
+Everyone will have a doubt of how to repatriate funds from NRO account and can I repatriate money from NRO account?
 In case of NRO account, the repatriation principle does not allow free repatriation of funds like in case of NRE accounts, barring a few specified funds as mentioned in the next section.
 Most importantly the principal amount deposited in the NRO account cannot be repatriated and can only be used for making local payments.

 Which Funds Are Eligible for Repatriation from NRO Account?

 - There are certain amounts which can be repatriated from the NRO Account of any individual that too subjected to certain conditions.
 Such amounts include current income such as Rent, Dividend, and Pension.

 - Even while repatriating these amounts, the individual needs to produce appropriate certificates from a registered chartered accountant.
 Such amounts can be repatriated up to a maximum of USD 1 million or equivalent in other currencies in any financial year subject to the submission of a bonafide purpose and submission of requisite documentation.